meconlen/fibonacci/README.md

 # Dependencies

-This depends on having standard autotools available.
+This depends on having standard autotools available along with Google Test, Google Benchmark, C++ Boost and the GNU MultiPrecision library.

-The test program assumes you have Google Test.
-You can remove it easily.

 # Building